The Yummy Life

 My recipe is DOUBLE chocolate, because I add mini chocolate chips along with the cocoa powder.
 Why?
 Because I can.
 And, my philosophy is that more chocolate is always better.
 The chips melt into the hot cocoa and add a layer of richness that sends me straight to chocolate heaven.

 I recommend that you use the best quality cocoa you can find.
 That's the key to a good cup of hot cocoa.
 I prefer Dutch-process cocoa, if it's available where you shop.
 My favorite is Penzey's.
 If they don't have a store in your area, you can order it online.
 But, there are more common brands available at the grocery store that will do just fine.
-Amazon has a good organic Duth-process cocoa.
+Amazon has a good organic Dutch-process cocoa.

 Did you know?
 Dutch-process cocoa is a darker, richer color and has less acidity than natural cocoa giving it a smoother, mellow taste.

-Step-by-step photos for making Double-Chocolate Hot Cocoa Mix:
+Step-by-step photos for making

 Assemble the ingredients: cocoa, powdered milk, powdered sugar, cornstarch, salt, mini chocolate chips, and cayenne.
 (Don't let the cayenne scare you.
 Just add a pinch to the mix.
 It doesn't make it taste spicy--but it does enhance the cocoa flavor.
 Trust me and Alton Brown on this one.)